 Board of Directors

-Eric Malter, Vice President
+Eric Malter, President

+Having served as Vice President since 2015, Eric became Child Find’s board president at the 2020 Annual Meeting.
 Eric contributes his knowledge and expertise in strategic planning and marketing to Child Find, having worked in the healthcare agency business for more than 40 years.
 While his early career was spent on the creative side of marketing, he was ultimately drawn to the account services and strategic planning aspects of agency life, and founded Medical Database Communications, Inc. With his extensive healthcare database marketing experience, for over two decades Eric kept MDC positioned at the center of the world of programmatic media and marketing, providing clients with outstanding returns on their marketing investments.
 In 2017, Eric launched a new marketing company, Vizion Advertising, LLC and continues to serve the needs of existing and new clients alike.

 Eric received his Bachelor of Arts in mass communications from the University of South Florida.